jakeharding/repo-health/README.md

 ##License and Copyright
 All source code is covered by the MIT license.
 This license is located in the LICENSE.txt file at the root of the project.

-All other material, such as documentation, is covered by the Creative Commons - Attribution, or the CC B,Y license.
+All other material, such as documentation, is covered by the Creative Commons - Attribution, or the CC BY license.

 ##Contributing
 External contributions are not being accepted at this time.
 For existing contributors, please use the following header documentation at the top of each file: